 Skye is a field geologist who specializes in mapping, paleosols, and geomorphology.
 His work focuses on the interplay between tectonics, topography, and climate.
 Skye received his BSc. in Geology from Whitman College and his MSc. from the University of Wyoming.
 He has been a Soil Scientist for the Colville Confederated Tribes and taught Geosciences at Boise State University.

 Currently, Skye is mapping the surficial geology of the Mission Valley in northwest Montana and sorting out the geomorphic history of calcretes in Eastern Washington.
 Skye’s hobbies include woodworking, nordic skiing, and motor-cycles.
 Skye is married to Hilary, manager of the Grizzly Bear Program for the U.S. Fish and Wildlife Service.
 They live with their hound dog, Lucy, in northwest Montana.

-Nan Evans of KPTZ and Seattle Naturalist David Willams, will discuss “A Sense of Place – What is it?”
+Nan Evans of KPTZ and Seattle Naturalist David Williams, discussed “A Sense of Place – What is it?”
 This is a prelude to David’s March 18th lecture entitled “Secrets of Seattle Geology—Connections of the human story and the geology story.”

-The interview is for Nature Now, a weekly radio broadcast on KPTZ 91.9 MHz.
-The interview will be recorded as a MP3 file and broadcast three times preceding David’s March 18th lecture for the Quimper Geological Society:
+The interview was delivered for Nature Now, a weekly radio broadcast on KPTZ 91.9 MHz.
+The interview was recorded as a MP3 file and broadcast three times preceding David’s March 18, 2023 lecture for the Quimper Geological Society:

 Show #610: David Williams—A Sense of Place: What does that mean?